albowd/gf-electorate-lookup/README.md

 1. User enters address, Google autocomplete addresses are suggested via Places api.
 2. User selects their formatted address, which is then geocoded via Geocoding API.
 3. Longitude & latitude coords are sent to appropriate ABS (Australian Bureau of Statistics) api end point (based on lookup type) to determine which electoral boundary this address falls within.
-4. Address is returned & set at the value of the lookup field.
+4. Address is returned & set as the value of the lookup field.
 This value can then be used in live merge tags (eg. via Populate Anything plugin), for lookups (to return MP names or emails from your own data sets) or end screen results.